Seventh Crusade: The Crusaders at Damietta

 The rapid capture of Damietta was unexpected, but the Nile floods would soon pin down the Crusaders.
-Louis, knowing the experience of the first Battle of Mansurah in 1221 during the Fifth Crusade, would not advance until the river receded.
-He was also waiting for the arrival of reinforcements under his brother Alphonse.
-In the meantime, Damietta was again transformed into a Frankish city.
-The Amr Ibn al-A'as Mosque became a cathedral, a site where Louis' son would later be baptized.
-The Genoese and Pisans were rewarded for their services, and similarly for the Venetians, repenting their hostility.
+Louis, knowing the experience of the first Battle of Mansurah in 1221 during the Fifth Crusade, would not advance before the river flowed.
+He was also waiting for the arrival of the reinforcements under his brother Alphonse.
+In the meantime, Damietta once again transformed into a Frankish city.
+The Amr Ibn al-A'as Mosque became the cathedral, where Louis' son would later be baptized, and Gilles of Saumur was made archbishop.
+The Genoese and Pisans were rewarded for their services, and so were the Venetians repenting their hostility.
 The native Coptic Miaphysites were given justice by the king, welcoming his rule.
-Queen Margaret and the other ladies of the Crusade were summoned from Acre.
-Louis also welcomed his friend, Baldwin II of Constantinople, who had sold him relics of the Passion that had survived the 1204 sack of the Imperial capital.
-Throughout the summer months Damietta became the capital of Outremer.
-But to the soldiers this inaction combined with the humid heat of the Delta brought demoralization.
-Food began to run short, and there was disease in the camp.
+Queen Margaret and the rest of the ladies of the Crusade were summoned from Acre.
+Louis also welcomed his ally the Latin emperor, Baldwin II of Constantinople, who being in dire need of monies had sold him the Passion relics.
+Throughout the summer months Damietta became briefly the capital of Outremer.
+The inaction brought to the soldiers along with the humid heat of the Delta demoralization.
+Food shortage followed disease outbreak in the camp.

-The loss of Damietta once again shocked the Muslim world, and, like his father thirty years before, as-Salih Ayyub offered to trade Damietta for Jerusalem.
+The loss of Damietta again shocked the Muslim world, and, like his father thirty years ago, as-Salih Ayyub offered to trade Damietta for Jerusalem.
 The offer was rejected as Louis refused to negotiate with an infidel.
 Meanwhile, those responsible for the loss of the city were punished, with the Kinana emirs executed and Fakhr ad-Din and his Mamluk commanders disgraced.
-There was talk of a coup, but Fakhr ad-Din stopped them, his loyalty to the dynasty restoring him to favor.
+There was talk of a coup, but Fakhr ad-Din having stopped them saved him face for his loyalty to the dynasty.
 Troops were rushed up to Mansurah, built by al-Kamil on the site of his victory over the Crusaders of 1221.
 The dying as-Salih Ayyub was carried there in a litter to organize the army.
 Bedouins conducted guerrilla operations around the walls of Damietta, killing any Frank that strayed outside.
 The Franks erected dykes and dug ditches to protect the city.